Choucoune (song): In popular culture

-"Yellow Bird," as performed by SOL3 MIO, played over the closing credits of Only Murders in the Building, Season 2, Episode 2 ("Framed", airdate 6/28/22).
+A version of "Yellow Bird" performed by Sol3 Mio, first released in 2013 on their eponymous album, is played over the closing credits of the second episode ("Framed", aired June 28, 2022) of season 2 of Only Murders in the Building.
 The episode introduced the late Bunny Folger's foul-mouthed parrot, Mrs. Gambolini.

 Don't Ever Love Me

-Harry Belafonte had a 1957 single release entitled "Don't Ever Love Me" that set different English lyrics (written by Lord Burgess to Michel Mauleart Monton's setting for "Choucune"), initially the B-side of "Mama Look at Bubu" (number 11), "Don't Ever Love Me" itself entered the Billboard Hot 100 at number 90.
+Harry Belafonte had a 1957 single release entitled "Don't Ever Love Me" set to different English lyrics, written by Lord Burgess to Michel Mauleart Monton's setting for "Choucune".
+Initially the B-side of "Mama Look at Bubu" (number 11), "Don't Ever Love Me" itself entered the Billboard Hot 100 at number 90.
 The song can also be found on the CD album Harry Belafonte - All Time Greatest Hits Vol. I (track #2).